format-message/format-message/packages/babel-plugin-extract-format-message/README.md

 The structure of the file matches the conventions of Chrome's i18n tools.
 This is also the default format used if an unrecognized format is specified.

+Note that format-message apis expecting all of the translations requires a higher level object with locale keys.
+The value for each locale matches this format.

 ```json
 {
   "hello_67b127a": {